cliffeby/DuckpinV002/README.md

 ### _Jupyter Notebooks_

 Jupyter Notebooks, formerly iPython, is typically referred to as Jupyter.
 With the beta release of Jupyter Labs, an IDE version, I will refer to just the notebook as JN to avoid confusion for future readers.
+I access JN through the Notebooks "preview" of AMLS.

 JN is a combination of Markdown with executable code in cells.
 This example will repeat much of what was achieved above using AMLS.
-The text below is HTML, but the complete JN can be cloned from my GitHub repo.
+The text below is HTML/Markdown and not interactive, but the complete JN can be cloned from my GitHub repo.

-For a good description of JN on Azure, Scott Hanselman has a nice YouTube video on JN many features - https://www.youtube.com/watch?v=JWEhns28Cr4
+For a good description of JN on Azure, Scott Hanselman has a nice YouTube video on JN many features - https://www.youtube.com/watch?v=JWEhns28Cr4  If you are unfamiliar with JN, watch this video in advance to understand the format below.

 #### Azure Storage SDK
-Use pip or Annaconda (package managers) to install the azure storage sdk
+Surprizingly, I had to install the Azure Storage SDK in my Azure Jupyter notebook.
+Use pip or Annaconda (package managers) to install it.

 !pip install azure-storage